mattisongjj/StoreBot/README.md

 5. Open [Telegram](https://telegram.org/) and search for the bot.

 6. Start using the bot by starting it in a private chat or group chat!

-An instance of the bot hosted by me can be found using the Telegram username, `@automatedstore_bot`.
-Feel free to skip the steps above and use this bot for your own purposes!